rotoapanta/TemplateReadme/README.md

 ## Getting started

-This API is tested with Python 3.6-3.10 and Pypy 3.
+This document is the creation of a Readme.rm template for future projects.

 There are two ways to install the library:

 * Installation using pip (a Python package manager):